Generalized Spectral Clustering of Low-Inertia Power Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} transition to a more sustainable energy system typically requires the integration of large quantities of renewable generation sources, micro-generators, storage, and responsive loads engaged in the real-time demand and supply balancing at different levels of the grid.
-A significant portion of these distributed energy resources (DERs) are small-scale -- less than $1$ MW.
-With recent revision of regulatory measures, such as FERC order $2222$ \cite{noauthor_ferc_nodate}, enabling the direct participation of DERs in electricity markets, the grid of the future will be composed of a large number of these controllable resources that require real-time coordination.
-In addition, the gradual replacement of synchronous generators -- which are dispatchable and contribute to the system inertia -- with intermittent and variable generation from renewables, leads to a gradual loss of the robust frequency and voltage control inherent to synchronous machines\cite{dorfler_distributed_2019}.
-The need to manage this increasingly complex system has necessitated the development of different operational paradigms, including optimization-based control schemes for automatic generation control \cite{venkat_distributed_2008}, which have been shown to be fast-acting and spatially precise, enabling coordinated response to system disturbances.
+\IEEEPARstart{T}{he} transition to a more sustainable energy system typically requires the large-scale integration of renewable generation resources, micro-generators, energy storage devices, and responsive loads, engaged in real-time balancing of supply and demand across different levels of the grid.
+Recent regulatory changes, such as FERC order $2222$ \cite{noauthor_ferc_nodate}, enable direct participation of DERs in electricity markets, ensuring the grid of the future will be composed of a large number of these controllable resources that require real-time coordination.
+In addition, the gradual replacement of synchronous generators with intermittent and variable renewable generation leads to a gradual loss of the robust frequency and voltage control inherent to synchronous machines\cite{dorfler_distributed_2019}.
+This increasingly complex system requires new operational paradigms, including optimization-based control schemes for automatic generation control \cite{venkat_distributed_2008}, which have been shown to be fast-acting and spatially precise, enabling coordinated response to system disturbances.

 In most modern power systems, the independent system operator (ISO) is responsible for the centralized coordination of all system resources.
 However, as the number of decision variables and operational constraints increases, solving the real-time centralized coordination and control problem can become computationally prohibitive.
-Furthermore, the communication requirement between a centralized controller and these resources poses an additional challenge to scalability.
+Furthermore, the communication requirement between the centralized controller and these resources poses an additional scalability challenge.